 Home & Family

-Number Skills for College
+Number Skills for College - Online

 This course will prepare students for Algebra I and/or entry-level college math.
 Whether you need a refresher before registering for your first college math course or need to improve your scores on the ACCUPLACER, you will find this course helpful.
 There will be a review of whole number operations, fractions, decimals, percentages, and other essential math skills.
 Word problems and the language of math will be explored.